 • Defensive measures.

 The above list of supplies will be more than enough to keep a person alive, comfortable and healthy for 3 to 5 days.
 Those that have trained and practiced for such an emergency may survive much longer by supplementing food when possible by hunting or scavenging and obtaining water through other sources.
+This list contains suggestions.
+Tailor it to suit your individual needs.

 The event or series of events that cause us to have to rely on our emergency kits could very well be a situation that may last much more than 3 days.
 Our 72 hour kit is primarily designed to provide us with enough supplies to sustain us for the time that it takes for emergency services to get organized.
 THIS WILL BE AN EMERGENCY, NOT A VACATION!
 Public utilities and transportation may be shut down or interrupted.
 Be prepared to make do without phone service, water, sewer and electricity.
 Stores, gas stations, schools and your job will likely be shut-down.
 Emergency services may be interrupted and hospitals full.
 It may also be prudent to seek training in first aid, land navigation, firearms use, edible plant recognition and ways to obtain water.